Military LawUpdated: November 4, 2022

 There are federal laws on the books that specifically address military members.
 The Service members Civil Relief Act (SCRA) is one such federal law.
 SCRA protects military members and helps “to ease financial burdens on service members during periods of military service.”

 SCRA guidelines affect how troops can deal with rental agreements, security deposits, prepaid rent, evictions, installment contracts and credit card interest rates, among many other areas.

 It has been revised and updated several times over the years and generally provides legal relief for troops who may face financial hardships or complications due to military service.

 But laws like the SCRA are not considered “military law” for our purposes here.
 Military laws are those written specifically for the military services to organize and provide guidance for military operations, missions, troops, events, land, etc. The SCRA addresses consumer laws that just so happen to affect military members.

 The Uniform Code of Military Justice and other associated law books (see below) contain military laws that affect all U.S. military operations around the globe.

 The Core Of U.S. Military Law

-The UCMJ does not stand alone, however.
-There is also a set of guidelines called Military Rules of Evidence, and the Rules For Courts-Martial.
+The UCMJ does not stand alone.
+There is also a set of guidelines called Military Rules of Evidence and the Rules For Courts-Martial.
 These three documents establish a start-to-finish set of rules and requirements that must be followed to pursue judicial punishment under the Uniform Code of Military Justice.

 On Non-Judicial Punishment

-There is a classic management trope that holds it’s crucial to resolve conflicts at the lowest possible level.
-This notion is reflected in the UCMJ, which allows non-judicial punishment of many violations.
-This allows commanders to use discretion in dealing with legal issues that arise out of misconduct, disobedience, insubordination, or other problems.
+There is a classic management trope that holds its crucial to resolve conflicts at the lowest possible level.
+This notion is reflected in the UCMJ, which allows non-judicial punishment for many violations.
+This allows commanders to use discretion in dealing with legal issues that arise out of misconduct, disobedience, insubordination or other problems.